Crazys-Corner/PyMonitor/README.md

 1: SSH into a server you would like to monitor. *Note*: You **CAN** use the same server as control, however in the event that this server goes down, you will not be notified (logically)

-2: `sudo wget https://github.com/Crazys-Corner/PyMonitor/releases/download/V3/daemon -O /usr/bin/pymonitor/daemon`
+2: `sudo mkdir -p /usr/bin/pymonitor && sudo wget https://github.com/Crazys-Corner/PyMonitor/releases/download/V3/daemon -O /usr/bin/pymonitor/daemon`

 3: Run the following to test the applciation and go through first time setup - **this is important:** `cd /usr/bin/pymonitor && chmod +x daemon && ./daemon` - Once you run the file, you will be prompted to provide the URL to your control server.
 This is going to be http://yourcontrolserverip:5000/